peji8559/minutes/Minutes-02-13.md

 "Craigslist but prettier"
  - formun-like
  - events only
- - CU only ----eventbrite clone-ish
+ - CU only --  eventbrite clone-ish